 Digital assets are included in current assets in the accompanying consolidated balance sheets.
 Digital assets are classified as indefinite-lived intangible assets in accordance with ASC 350, Intangibles - Goodwill and Other, and are accounted for in connection with Greenidge's revenue recognition policy disclosed below.
 Cryptocurrencies held are accounted for as intangible assets with indefinite useful lives.
 An intangible asset with an indefinite useful life is not amortized but assessed for impairment annually, or more frequently, when events or changes in circumstances occur indicating that it is more likely than not that the indefinite-lived asset is impaired.
 Events or circumstances that may trigger an impairment assessment other than annually include but are not limited to material changes in the regulatory environment, potential technological changes in digital currencies, and prolonged or material changes in the price of bitcoin below the carrying cost of the asset.
 Upon determining an impairment exists, the amount of the impairment is determined as the amount by which the carrying amount exceeds its fair value, which is measured using the quoted price of the cryptocurrency at the time its fair value is being measured.
-In testing for impairment, Greenidge has the option to first perform a qualitative assessment to determine whether it is more likely than not that an impairment exists.
-If it is determined that it is not more likely than not that an impairment loss is recognized, the loss establishes the new cost basis of the asset.
+In testing for impairment, Greenidge has the option to first perform a qualitative assessment to determine whether it is more likely than not that an impairment exists, a quantitative impairment test is not necessary.
+If Greenidge concludes otherwise, it is required to perform a quantitative impairment test.
+To the extent an impairment loss is recognized, the loss establishes the new cost basis of the asset.
 Subsequent reversal of impairment losses is not permitted.
 Greenidge assessed these digital assets and determined no impairment existed as of September 30, 2021.
 As of September 30, 2021, Greenidge's digital assets consisted of approximately 29.8 bitcoins compared to 26.1 bitcoins as of December 31, 2020.